jared252016/photoprism-ml-tools/README.md

 # pp-proxy - v0.0.1
 ## Description
 pp-proxy is a simple websocket client for PhotoPrism's API that forwards requests to webhook urls.
 Supports queueing (sync) or async with rate limiting (eventually).
+Intended to work with something like n8n to automate machine learning proceses.

 Usage:
 - pp-proxy start [host] [password]